Elementor is a powerful page builder plugin for WordPress. Having the option to combine it with custom scripts will make it even better.

 Using the HTML widget is my preferred method to add scripts because it’s a default feature of Elementor.
 You are not required to install any additional plugins.

-Inside the Elementor screen, drag the HTML widget to your desired section.
+Then, inside the Elementor screen, drag the HTML widget to your desired section.

-You’ll need to wrap the function inside
+When using the HTML widget, you’ll need to wrap the function inside

 Once updated, revisit the page and verify that the script is executing as expected.